 While you might’ve heard the term “you are what you eat,” it’s easy to underestimate the direct connection between our food and our health — whether it’s physical or mental.
 And while no diet alone can replace proper counseling and healthcare, it’s still important to be mindful of your diet, and to look for a variety of foods that can benefit your body and mind.

-That’s because combining a wide variety of beneficial, nutrient-dense foods into your diet can actually improve their overall effectiveness.
+That’s because combining a wide variety of beneficial, nutrient-dense foods into your diet can actually improve their overall effectiveness of improving depression and anxiety.
 Think of a team filled with talented players — each on their own can make a difference by playing a part, but combining several together can be unstoppable.

 Now, let’s look at a few reasons why you should consider a daily serving of peanuts and peanut butter as a part of your team, and how they can help support your mental health.